-The Workforce Investment Act (WIA) certification process ensures that Minnesotans and customers in WIA programs (i.e., Adult, Dislocated Worker or Youth) can find quality training programs that provide credentials upon completion.
+The Workforce Innovation and Opportunity Act (WIOA) certification process ensures that Minnesotans and customers in WIOA programs (i.e., Adult, Dislocated Worker or Youth) can find quality training programs that provide credentials upon completion.

 Here are some key Trade Adjustment Assistance (TAA) terminology and acronyms.

 The term refers to a situation that exists in a firm, or an appropriate subdivision of a firm, if individuals of such firm or appropriate subdivision are certified under the Act as eligible for Trade Adjustment Assistance (TAA) as being adversely affected.

 An adversely affected, incumbent worker is one who: 1) is a member of a group of workers that has been certified as eligible to apply for TAA benefits, 2) has not been totally or partially separated from employment and thus does not have a qualifying separation, and 3) is determined to be individually threatened with total or partial separation (this can be evidenced by a notice of layoff or termination letter).

 An adversely affected worker is one who has been totally or partially separated from employment in a firm or subdivision of a firm that has been certified by the U.S. Department of Labor.

 The Agent State is any state other than the Liable State, or the state where the participant seeks services.
 It should be noted that residency is not relevant to the Agent or Liable State definition.
 The Agent State is responsible for cooperating fully with the Liable State and assists the Liable State in carrying out its activities and functions including, but not limited to: providing information needed for determinations, redeterminations, or appeals, procuring and paying the training costs approved by the Liable State (including related training expenses and transportation and subsistence).
 Documents relating to training enrollment and waivers must be provided by the agent state to the liable state.